NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

-232 WaveMatrix_StoreGroupShared                           Store wave matrix to group shared array 233 WaveMatrix_Multiply                                   Mutiply left and right wave matrix and store in accumulator 234 WaveMatrix_MultiplyAccumulate                         Mutiply left and right wave matrix and accumulate into accumulator 235 WaveMatrix_ScalarOp                                   Perform scalar operation on each element of wave matrix 236 WaveMatrix_SumAccumulate                              Sum rows or columns of an input matrix into an existing accumulator fragment matrix
+232 WaveMatrix_StoreGroupShared                           Store wave matrix to group shared array 233 WaveMatrix_Multiply                                   Mutiply left and right wave matrix and store in accumulator 234 WaveMatrix_MultiplyAccumulate                         Mutiply left and right wave matrix and accumulate into accumulator 235 WaveMatrix_ScalarOp                                   Perform clamp operation on each element of wave matrix 236 WaveMatrix_SumAccumulate                              Sum rows or columns of an input matrix into an existing accumulator fragment matrix
 237 WaveMatrix_Add                                        Element-wise accumulate, or broadcast add of fragment into accumulator
 238 AllocateNodeOutputRecords                             returns a handle for the output records